 To make the change in the font spacing you will need to first highlight the text you want to change and click on the Font Dialog Box Launcher arrow.
 The Font Dialog Box Launcher arrow is located on the bottom right corner of the font area on the Word ribbon.

-After you open the Font dialog box you will then click on the Character Spacing tab in Word 2007 or the Advanced tab for Word 2010 and go to the Spacing section.
+After you open the Font dialog box you will then go to the Character Spacing section and go to the Spacing section.
 From here you will choose a spacing option for your font.
 You can choose either expanded to stretch out the font or condensed to shrink it up.
 After that you will have to choose by how much by entering a number in the By box or by using the up and down arrows to incrementally change the value.

 Here is an example of some text before and after the adjustment so you can see how much of a difference the letter spacing can make when you want to stretch out the font.